|Collection 1 - City of Irving. Office of the Mayor. R. Dan Matkin Administration Records, 1971-1977

 |Collection 17 - Irving Extension Homemakers Club Scrapbooks, 1971-1998

 Abstract: The Irving Chapter of the Extension Homemakers Club, originally known as the Home Demonstration Club, and now known as the Family and Community Education Club (FCE), was established in 1929.
 The purposed of the club is "to provide research-based unbiased educational information that will improve the quality of life of families and individuals."
 Scrapbooks.

 Donor: Irving Extension Homemakers Club Size: 1.5 ft.
 (6 boxes)

 Abstract: An organization dedicated to litter control and landscape beautification.
 In 1995, Irving Beautification, Inc., made the Adopt-A-Spot program a priority.
-Scrapbooks documenting Sigrid and Del Krehbiel's Adopt-A-Spot projects.
+Scrapbooks documenting local Adopt-A-Spot projects; videotapes; and artifacts.

 |Collection 19 - Krehbiel Family Project Scrapbook, 1993-1997

 Abstract: Material documenting the Krehbiel family's litter control and beautification of two neglected areas in the city and Ms. Krehbiel nomination for a service award.
 Scrapbooks.

 Donor: Sigrid and Del Krehbiel Size: .5 ft.
 (2 boxes)